- About Us

-School Rules and Regulations School Safety and Security School Bus Service School Dental Service School Bookshop and Uniform Student Care Centre (Pro-Teach) Financial Assistance School Wait List (Application Form) Updating of Student's Address Edusave Character Award 2019
+School Rules and Regulations School Safety and Security School Bus Service School Dental Service School Bookshop and Uniform Student Care Centre (Pro-Teach) Financial Assistance School Wait List (Application Form) Leave of Absence (Application Form) Updating of Student's Address Edusave Character Award 2019

 Alumni SAC HPPA Family Matters@School Parent Volunteer Scheme

 - The IRS has been a cornerstone in the GEP enriched curriculum for many years.
 It is an independent research project based on pupils' personal interests.
 It aims to develop in pupils library research skills, inquiry skills, learning-how-to-learn skills as well as written, oral and visual communication skills.
 It offers pupils the opportunity to pursue a self-selected real-life problem like a "practising professional" would.